Trilarion/lark-tester/README.md

 ### Settings

-TODO describe settings and explain how they are stored, return to default settings
+Settings are stored in a file *settings.json* in the directory of the Lark tester script and can be removed at any time to return to the default values.
+Tabs with grammar/transformer/content that have been saved will be loaded again at the next start.
+Changes in settings or window / splitter sizes are also persistent.

-Changes in some edit settings may only take effect after a restart.
+Note: Changes in some edit settings may only take effect after a restart.

 ## Contribution